-• Assistive devices

-Assistive devices such as hearing aids, white canes, wheelchairs, crutches, walking sticks etc, are critical in the daily lives of persons with disabilities.
-The disability section has been providing mobility aids or facilitated the maintenance of the same in an attempt to ease movement from one place to another within the university and its environs.
+• Assistive devices for Students with disabilities Assistive devices such as hearing aids, white canes, wheelchairs, crutches, walking sticks etc., are necessities to persons with disabilities.
+The disability liaison office facilitates the provision and maintenance of assistive devices in an effort to ensure that the students are supported and their wellness is catered for.